talamoin/cloudera/README.md

 ---------------
 1. We can have more Mappers and read the file in chunks instead of line by line.

-2. We can avoid passing complex key value pairs from mapper to reducer so that we can minimize network I/O.
+2. We can avoid passing complex key value pairs from mapper to reducer by creating an InputFormat and that will minimize network overhead.

 3. We can also include Combiners to improve Reducer's job performance.

 4. We can simplify the task as much as possible before sending it to the Reducer.

-5. We have used String Tokenizer rather than String Split which improves performance.
+5. We have used String Tokenizer rather than String Split (in most cases) which improves performance.

 6. We are using HashSet in stead of looping to remove duplicates.